Caitlin-Blackall/Sewing_Database/README.md

 I want.
-Furthermore, making an option of ensuring categories are exact matches as well (ie. searching by Dresses and Tops will only result in matches that are BOTH Dresses and Tops, rather than either Dresses or Tops)
+Furthermore, making an option of ensuring categories are exact matches as well (ie. searching by Dresses and Tops will only result in matches that are BOTH Dresses and Tops, rather than either Dresses or Tops).

+?Linking the documents to the search feature so that the appropriate pattern can be opened following the search would be great.
+This may also link to a feature of just being able to open a particular file.

 ### Steps to Complete:
 + Being able to add patterns to the database - *done*
 + Checking if these patterns are already on the database - *done*
 + Adding multiple categories - *done*
-+ Searching the database for patterns
++ Searching the database for patterns - *done*
 + Updating pattern information
 + Adding pictures to the pattern information
-+ Selecting pattern category (ie. not just typing for error handling purposes) - *done* +
++ Selecting pattern category (ie. not just typing for error handling purposes) - *done*
++ ?Being able to click and open the relevant file
++ ?Open a sewing pattern